-Adderley, Cheswardine (2), Child's Ercall, Drayton in Hales — part of (4), Hinstock, Hodnet (2), Moreton Say or Sea, Woore — Parish of Mucclestone, Norton in Hales, Stoke-upon-Tern (2)
+Adderley, Cheswardine (2), Child's Ercall, Drayton in Hales — part of (4), Hinstock, Hodnet (2), Moreton Say or Sea, Woore — Parish of Mucclestone [Mucklestone], Norton in Hales, Stoke-upon-Tern (2)

-County of Stafford: Tyrley — Parish of Drayton Hales, Mucclestone.
+County of Stafford: Tyrley — Parish of Drayton Hales, Mucclestone [Mucklestone].

 The population falling within the union at the 1831 census had been 12,999 with parishes ranging in size from Norton in Hales (population 311) to Drayton in Hales (3,882).
 The average annual poor-rate expenditure for the period 1834-36 had been £5,598 or 8s.7d. per head of the population.

 Initially, the new union continued using the Shropshire Street workhouse which was enlarged to increase its capacity to one hundred inmates.
-A new Drayton Union workhouse was erected in 1851 at Little Drayton Common on the south side of Buntingsdale road.
+A new Drayton Union workhouse was erected in 1852-3 at Little Drayton Common on the south side of Buntingsdale road.
 Designed by Thomas D Barry, it could accommodated 128 inmates.
-The workhouse location and layout are shown on the 1924 map below by which time it had become officially known as Drayton Poor Law Institution:
+The workhouse location and layout are shown on the 1902 map below.

 The main building was a truncated version of the popular 'square' layout, lacking the usual entrance block and its rear range.
 In the resulting T-shaped layout, the octagonal central hub and side-wings formed the frontage of the building.
 The hub contained receiving wards to the front and Master's quarters to the rear.
 The west wing contained a boy's day school and able-bodied men's day rooms, with dormitories above.
 The east wing contained equivalent accommodation for women and girls.
 The north wing contained the kitchens.
 Blocks for aged paupers and isolation wards were at the rear.
 Plans from 1899 show a proposed infirmary at the north-east with a two storey central portion and single storey wings at each side.
 It included a nurses' room and a lying-in ward over the centre.

 After 1930, the sit was taken over by Shropshire County Council and became a Public Assistance Institution known as Quarry House.
 It continued in use as a welfare home until about 1990.

 The former workhouse buildings have now been demolished and a housing estate now occupies the site.